CAMPAIGNS

 Solar Energy Development

-The Western Solar Plan is proposing to cover the Amargosa River watershed in 220,000 acres of solar.
+This Plan has made 220,000 acres of BLM land within the Amargosa River Watershed available to solar energy development.
 While solar energy is essential to our energy transition, we are gravely concerned that this could permanently change the character of the Amargosa, harming communities and biodiversity.

 Climate change is battering the Mojave Desert with megadroughts, scorching heat domes, and raging flood events.
 The need for our nation to transition quickly away from an economy powered by fossil fuels has reached a point of undeniability; transitioning to cleaner sources like solar power is imperative.

-In recognition of rampant climate chaos, the Biden Administration has recently released the results of an accelerated planning effort executed through the Bureau of Land Management to identify public lands in 11 western states to be prioritized or at minimum left open to potential solar energy production.
-The Western Solar Plan is an important step toward rapidly decarbonizing our society over the coming decades in hopes of avoiding even more severe climate change outcomes.
+In recognition of rampant climate chaos, the Biden Administration ordered an accelerated planning effort to be executed through BLM to identify public lands in 11 western states to be prioritized or left open to potential solar energy production.
+As the result of this planning, the Western Solar Plan is an important step toward rapidly decarbonizing our society over the coming decades in hopes of avoiding even more severe climate change outcomes.

 AC BLOG: WHAT IS A SOLAR PEIS?